Hungry for something authentic? Tang Bistro will hit the spot

 The restaurant, owned by University of Alberta grads Tim Yan, Jackie Duan and Kevin Lan, features foods of Shaanxi, a province in northwestern China.

-Tang Bistro's owners spent a year creating the menu after going back home to the capital city to take culinary lessons.
+Tang Bistro's owners spent a year creating the menu after going back home to take culinary lessons.

 What they bring to Edmonton is modernized Shaanxi street food, not the Chinese food that North Americans find in food courts.